 I'm incredibly lucky that I get sent some of the most premium beauty products on the market to try out as part of my job.
 From £205 moisturisers to £109 facial steamers, I've had the chance to test some of the most luxurious formulations and beauty tools in the UK to find out what's worth the hype.
 So does expensive always equal best?
-In a word: no. Despite having access to extravagant products and high-end beauty brands, there are tons of affordable options out there that rival there more expensive counterparts.
-In fact, there are plenty even the most experienced of beauty editors would struggle to differentiate between once applied to skin.
+In a word, no. Despite having access to extravagant products and high-end beauty brands, there are tons of affordable options that rival their more expensive counterparts.
+In fact, there are plenty even the most experienced beauty editors would struggle to differentiate between once applied to the skin.

-So whether you're trying to stick to a budget or you just don't want to spend excessively on a pricier counterpart when you don't have to, here are 10 high-end products that I love and their affordable alternatives that will do the trick just as well as their high-end counterparts.
+So whether you're trying to stick to a budget or you just don't want to spend excessively on a pricier counterpart when you don't have to, here are 15 affordable beauty products that do the trick just as well as their high-end counterparts.

 It almost feels like sacrilege to provide a dupe for the adored Liz Earle cleanser, but I really couldn't resist.
 Both are enriched with nourishing cocoa butter to hydrate skin and melt away makeup and impurities.
 I'd have to say that when it comes to scent, Liz Earle does cinch it with the spa-like aromas.
 But if you're looking for a purse-friendly way to cleanse and exfoliate, this Superdrug one really does measure up.

 YSL's iconic Touche Éclat is described by the brand as ''eight hours of beauty sleep in a click."
-For years, I wasn't entirely sure how to use it (was it a concealer or a highlighter?), but now I love applying it under eyes and onto cheekbones for subtle luminosity.
-I was pleasantly surprised at how similar this brightening gel-based formula from Maybelline is to the beauty icon.
-The only downside is that the affordable version doesn't come in as many shades.
+For years, I wasn't entirely sure how to use it (was it a concealer or a highlighter?), but now I love applying it under my eyes and onto my cheekbones for a subtle luminosity.
+I was pleasantly surprised at how similar this brightening formula from Revolution Pro is to the beauty icon.

-You've probably spotted Sand & Sky's iconic pink packaging in your Instagram feed over the past year or so.
-Their pink clay skincare products launched to huge waiting lists and rave reviews, and their mask happens to be one of my favourites for treating acne.
-Budget supermarket Aldi have now created their very own take on the pink clay trend with this dermatologically tested face scrub that offers up similar mattifying benefits.
+You've probably spotted Sand & Sky's iconic pink packaging in your Instagram feed over the past couple of years.
+Its pink-clay skincare products launched to huge waiting lists and rave reviews, and its mask happens to be one of my favourites for treating acne.
+This mask from Revolution also contains detoxifying pink clay to absorb excess oils and offer up similar mattifying benefits.

 Trust me—the brand imagery doesn't do any justice to just how close in colour these blushes are IRL.
-Both delivery a subtly shimmering, peachy pop of colour to cheeks, and both are intensely pigmented.
-In fact, I'd go as far as to say that the Sleek blushes are possibly the most pigmented cheek product I've ever come across—high-end or high street.
+Both deliver a subtly shimmery, peachy pop of colour to cheeks, and both are intensely pigmented.
+In fact, I'd go as far as to say that the Sleek blushes are possibly the most pigmented cheek product I've ever come across—high-end or high-street.

 I'm a big fan of both of these water-based foundations for their lightweight coverage and dewy finish.
-In fact, the Bourjois formulas has to be one of my favourite drugstore foundations ever.
+In fact, the Nyx formula has to be one of my favourite drugstore foundations ever.
 If you're looking for a brightening base that looks like your skin but better, then both make energising options.
 Oh, and the more affordable Nyx option wins on diversity in shade offering, too.

-Ask anyone who is obsessed with eyeliner and chances are they will have tried Kat Von D's cult tattoo liner before.
+Ask anyone who is obsessed with eyeliner, and chances are they will have tried KVD Beauty's cult Tattoo Liner before.
 It's inky black, ultra-precise and smudge-resistant.
 This one from Maybelline provides a similarly long-lasting formula and an easy-to-use nib that even eyeliner novices (like myself) should be able to get on board with.